 Welcome to the ultimate guide on how to study and boost your GPA in college + improve your note taking skills!

 I maintained a 4.0 GPA throughout college and graduated Summa Cum Laude in 2019!

-In this post, I’m going to share all of the habits of a successful college student that helped me achieve this.
+In this post, I’m going to share all of the study tips that helped me achieve this.
 This will range from different study habits and techniques to improve your study skills, resources you can use, and how to choose classes that will help you maintain a 4.0 GPA.

 I guarantee you that if you use these strategies you will see a significant increase in your grades and your GPA!